141st Anniversary Meeting and Reception

 CHARLES TOWNE LANDING

-DIRECTIONS >
+ECTIONS >

 Following the business portion from 4:00pm - 4:15pm, the program will feature special guest speaker Dana Dorman, Archivist, The Library Company of Philadelphia who will present the history of the library and its importance to the early colony.

-The Library Company hired its first Librarian, Louis Timothée (d.
-1738), in November 1732.
-When Timothée left for Charleston the following year to become a printing partner of Benjamin Franklin (1706-1790), Franklin himself took over as Librarian.
+The Library Company hired Louis Timothée in November 1732.
+When Timothée left for Charleston the following year to become a printing partner of Benjamin Franklin, Franklin himself took over as Librarian.
 Members and their guests will enjoy learning of the direct connection of the Timothée family to the library and the further connection to the Charleston Library Society.
-All of this history then ties into the Society’s Revolutionary Huguenots 250 program of 2026.
-It is a fascinating beginning to the Society’s enhanced celebration of America250 that will continue through the remainder of the year.
+This history then ties into the Society’s Revolutionary Huguenots 250 program.
+It is a fascinating beginning to the Society’s enhanced celebration of America250 that will continue to the remainder of the year.

 Reception to follow immediately after the talk and all are encouraged to attend and enjoy the fellowship.